kennedy215/learnpythonthehardway/README.md

 ## Requirements

 To start on this project, you'll need python.
-Then go inside each folder and type.

 ## Directions